kaefers/travis/Readme.md

 in the future.
 It assumes that you have basic knowlege about the use of the Unix command line.

 TRAVIS is still in beta and probably contains bugs.
+More details and exemplary use can be found [here](https://nbn-resolving.org/urn:nbn:de:hbz:5n-56561).
 Feel free to use it at own risk and please report any bugs to me (simonkaefer@outlook.com).

 ## Concept and Workflow